 Grantee - Any jurisdiction receiving a direct award of funding from HUD.
+NCORR is the grantee of CDBG-DR funds from HUD and therefore in this document NCORR is synonymous with the term Grantee.

-Green Building Standards - All construction-related activity that meets the definition of substantial improvement, reconstruction, or new construction must meet an industry-recognized standard that has achieved certification under at least one of the following programs: (1) (1) Enterprise Green Communities; (2) LEED (New Construction, Homes, Midrise, Existing Buildings Operations and Maintenance, or Neighborhood Development; (3) ICC-700 National Green Building Standard Green+Resilience; (4) Living Building Challenge; and (5) Any other equivalent comprehensive green building program acceptable to HUD.
+Green Building Standards - All construction-related activity that meets the definition of substantial improvement, reconstruction, or new construction must meet an industry-recognized standard that has achieved certification under at least one of the following programs: (1) Enterprise Green Communities; (2) LEED (New Construction, Homes, Midrise, Existing Buildings Operations and Maintenance, or Neighborhood Development; (3) ICC-700 National Green Building Standard Green + Resilience; (4) Living Building Challenge; and (5) Any other equivalent comprehensive green building program acceptable to HUD.